 Django is a BSD-licensed framework designed to allow developers to write high performance, elegant web applications quickly.
 It provides an object-relational mapper so that data types are developed as Python objects.
 A rich dynamic database-access API is provided for those objects without the developer ever having to write SQL.
 It also provides an extensible template system so that the logic of the application is separated from the HTML presentation.

-Django depends on mod_python
+Django depends on mod_python, and

 an SQL database engine.
 In FreeBSD, the